baba230896/openstack-docker/README.md

 # openstack-docker
-It contains various openstack services as a docker
+It contains openstack services as a docker.

-Copy the respected folder of a service
+Containerize the openstack services with little bit manipulation.

+Openstack is composed of numerous services and deploying Openstack as one monolithic blob is pretty complex and difficult to maintain.
+This project described showed how Containers simplify Openstack deployment.
+This is a great example of using Microservices architecture to simplify infrastructure deployment.